 The behaviour policy at Sandringham School establishes the ways in which all members of the school community contribute to the learning environment.
 Students are expected to attend school, be well motivated to learn and to behave well.

-Sandringham School is a very good school where the students strive to achieve and the vast majority of them behave in a mature and responsible manner.
+Sandringham School is a world class school where the students strive to achieve their best.
+With this comes a positive learning environment and ethos where students behave in a mature and responsible manner.

 Roll of Honour board

 Every term, faculties will nominate a student from each year group for the Roll of Honour board, to recognise that they have consistently worked hard to improve their learning and completed work to a high standard.
 These students‘ names and photos will be displayed on the Roll of Honour Board within the faculty.
 Each faculty‘s highest performing student overall will also receive a prize in assembly.